Unity-Technologies/com.unity.multiplayer.docs/tools/network-scene-vis.md

 ### Bandwidth

-Adjusting the Bandwidth options displays the bandwidth usage of each object.
+Selecting **Bandwidth Mode** displays the bandwidth usage of each object.

 | Option | Description |
 |---|---|